 Certain interview answers can give you insight into a candidate not only by what they say but how they say it.
 Do they seem prepared, organized, thoughtful and sincere?
 Their answers should help you determine whether they’d flourish in the role or whether their name would best be crossed off your list.

-The following questions are by no means comprehensive, but they can and should be included in any office interview.
+The following questions are by no means comprehensive, but they can and should be included in any office interview and can help you land the best candidates.

 An oldie but goodie, this question is a common opener for a reason.
 The candidate should be completely ready for it and able to summarize their relevant professional experience, qualities and goals in a matter of minutes.
 They needn’t repeat verbatim what’s on their resume nor talk about their personal history.
 They should be able to explain how they would bring value to the role.